1069

 Detail with emphasis

-First time Alsfeld!First mention of “adelesfelt” in Fulda imperial charter
+First time Alsfeld!First mention of “adelesfelt” in the Fulda imperial charter

-At the end of April/beginning of May of the year 1069 Alsfeld was mentioned for the first time in a document, which was issued by the king and later emperor Heinrich IV in Mühlhausen (“adelesfelt”).
-The name has nothing to do with “as if” the hat falls off the head, as a pretty story would have it, but means “field of Adalo”, i.e. a relatively large, more or less flat, cleared area of a male nobleman named Adal or Adalo.
+At the end of April/beginning of May in the year 1069, Alsfeld was mentioned in a document for the first time (“adelesfelt”).
+This document was issued in Mühlhausen by King Henry IV, who later became Emperor.
+Contrary to a charming local legend, the name has nothing to do with a hat falling off a head (“als fällt”), but rather means the field of Adalo—a relatively large, more or less level, cleared area belonging to a male nobleman named Adal or Adalo.